-Duo Single Sign-On, now in public beta, is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of Salesforce logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
+Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of Salesforce logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
 Duo Single Sign-On acts as an identity provider (IdP), authenticating your users using existing on-premises Active Directory (AD) or any SAML 2.0 IdP and prompting for two-factor authentication before permitting access to Salesforce.

 Log on to the Duo Admin Panel and navigate to Applications.

 Click Protect an Application and locate the entry for Salesforce with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring Salesforce.
 See Protecting Applications for more information about protecting applications in Duo and additional application options.
 You'll need the information on the Salesforce page under Metadata later.

 Migration to Universal Prompt for your Salesforce application is a two-step process:

 We've already updated the Duo Salesforce application to support the Universal Prompt when it's ready, so there's no action required on your part to update.
 The "Universal Prompt" section of this application's details page in the Admin Panel reflects this status today as "New Prompt Ready".